San Francisco County Transportation Authority

 The Bay Area's regional air pollution control agency tasked with regulating stationary sources of air pollution in the nine counties that surround San Francisco Bay: Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, southwestern Solano, and southern Sonoma counties.

-BART is the Bay Area’s regional subway system connecting the San Francisco Peninsula with Berkeley, Oakland, Fremont, Walnut Creek, Dublin/Pleasanton and other cities in the East Bay.
+BART is the Bay Area’s regional subway system connecting the San Francisco Peninsula with Berkeley, Oakland, Fremont, Walnut Creek, Dublin/Pleasanton, and other cities in the East Bay.

-Ferry service provider connecting San Francisco to Sausalito, Tiburon, and Angel Island.
+Blue and Gold Fleet is the ferry service provider connecting San Francisco to Sausalito, Tiburon, and Angel Island.
 They are the operating contractor for the routes connecting San Francisco to Vallejo, South San Francisco, Alameda/Oakland, Harbor Bay, Richmond, and Oracle Park on San Francisco Giants Game days.

 State agency responsible for planning, designing, building, and operation of the first high-speed rail system in the nation.

-Commuter rail line connecting San Francisco and the South Bay.
+Caltrain is the commuter rail line connecting San Francisco and the South Bay.

-Regional planning, funding, and coordinating agency for the nine-county San Francisco Bay Area.
+Metropolitan Transportation Commission is the regional planning, funding, and coordinating agency for the nine-county San Francisco Bay Area.

 The Port of San Francisco manages the waterfront as the gateway to a world-class city, and advances environmentally and financially sustainable maritime, recreational, and economic opportunities.